esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_minlp.rst

 -----------------------------------------------------------

-We here show how to code a non-trivial user defined problem (UDP) with a single objective, equality and inequality constraints and
+We here show how to code a non-trivial user defined problem (UDP) with a single objective, equality and inequality constraints and an integer part.
 We assume that the mathematical formulation of problem is the following:

 .. math::